 Here are the six KPIs we recommend:

-Sales revenue is simply how much money is coming in from the sale of your services (and any products you may offer).
+1. Sales Revenue Sales revenue is simply how much money is coming in from the sale of your services (and any products you may offer).
 This is a foundational metric essential for any company to stay in business, hire staff, adjust inventory, and so on.
 It’s also important to look for trends in your sales revenue.
 Do you experience spikes or slow periods during certain seasons?
 Distinguishing and anticipating these trends can help you make long-term financial decisions and ensure longevity.

-Your gross margin is your sales revenue minus the cost of providing services, divided by sales revenue.
+2. Gross Margin Your gross margin is your sales revenue minus the cost of providing services, divided by sales revenue.
 Gross margin is expressed as a percentage and can help you track the growth of your business.
 This percentage represents the amount of every dollar from your sales revenue you retain as profit.
 If the percentage is high, your efficiency is good.
 If it is low, then look into increasing productivity.

 Tracking expenses — and then properly applying to your bookkeeping every month — is more complicated than it sounds.
 Remember not to close out your month’s numbers until accurately assigning the expenses to the services provided over that time period.
 Part of this includes tracking materials used from your inventory only when they are used for booked jobs (rather than calculating an incoming stocking order as one large expense for the month).

-There is another number that needs to subtracted from your profit to determine your monthly profit (or loss): fixed and variable operation costs.
+3. Monthly Profit/Loss There is another number that needs to subtracted from your profit to determine your monthly profit (or loss): fixed and variable operation costs.

 Fixed costs are regular costs you pay every month: